 Federal law requires that all new Federal Perkins Loan borrowers complete an Entrance Counseling test before the loan is disbursed.
 The Perkins Entrance counseling can be completed by going to iGrad at https://www.igrad.com/schools/stmarysca?targeturl=%2Fregister.aspx%3FReturnURL=%2FProfile%2FProfile-Courses.aspx%3Fc=entrance

-When Federal Perkins Loan borrowers graduate or cease to be enrolled for at least the half-time requirement, they must complete an Exit Counseling test at Saint Mary's College.
-This Exit counseling can be done in person at the Business Office or by going to the Finance your Independence site noted above.
+When Federal Perkins Loan borrowers graduate or cease to be enrolled for at least the half-time requirement, they must complete an Exit Counseling session at Saint Mary's College.
+This Exit counseling can be done in person at the Business Office or by going to one of three sessions set up on-campus during the end of April and early May.
+Please contact the Federal Perkins Loan Coordinator in the Business Office for details.

 Undergraduate Part-Time Enrollment